Justice Institute of British Columbia:

 - Minimum 5 years’ experience in a similar capacity, preferably within a post-secondary education setting;

-- Demonstrated knowledge of adult education principles and commitment to excellence in culturally safe and relevant curriculum development;
+- Experience in and commitment to excellence in culturally safe and relevant curriculum development;

 - Experience managing complex programs and projects;